Picture shows Mike Collins in his music room around 1989.

 Last year, I re-discovered many of my old 80’s demo recordings while searching for material in my archives to find the tracks for my BBE and MIC releases.
 Since completing those projects, I have discovered several more of interest, so I am planning to clean up and prepare the best of these for commercial release and to record new versions of those that cannot be rescued – for example, the 4 songs mentioned above that I wrote with Beggar & Co.
 I am also planning to overdub new material and make new mixes of “Keep It Up”, “Love Injection” and “Hangin’ On A String” to finish these off – ready for commercial releases.

 I recently started working on a new SunPalace project to re-record the best of the Brit-Funk recordings that were released commercially back in the 80’s, including “Ride the Love Train”, “Famous Faces”, “No. 1 Girl” and “Hollywood Nights”.
-I will also record versions of “Chase The Clouds Away” and “Somebody Help Me Out”.
-I will release these on my own label, Rude Note Records, initially, while seeking to licence these to a larger label with the resources to promote them properly.
+I am also planning to record versions of “Chase The Clouds Away” and “Somebody Help Me Out”.